dannyh79/dannyh79.github.io/app/posts/(data)/2026-09-08-fastapi-asyncio-thread-map.md

 domain: a queue consumer, long-lived loop-local state, or scheduling that must not compete with request handling.
 Blocking boto3 alone is not enough reason.

-## Things that still need a decision
+## Things That Still Need a Decision

 - **Backpressure:** each request can add executor work.
 Bound concurrency with a semaphore, bounded executor, or queue before uploads pile up.